 Pick-Up Time: Full day pick up time is 3:00 to 3:30 pm; on half days pick-up runs from 12:30 to 12:50 pm.
 Put your numbered placard up on your dash and students will be brought out to your car.
 If your Chandler Prep student is not in the multipurpose room by 3:25 we will ask you to drive around and either meet your Chandler Prep student at the front of the school or get back into the line.
 Exit Campus: Off Warner Rd. from back.
 Only right turns are permitted.

-Cars that bring ACA Students Only-Last Name A-M
+Cars that bring ACA Students Only- Last Name A-M

-• Enter campus: From Warner Rd. at the middle entrance.
-Proceed west towards Shell station, loop through covered parking and form two lines on the north side of the school.
-Last names A-D should be in the left hand lane and E-M in the right hand lane.

-- Drop-Off Time: Between 7:40 and 8:00 am. - Drop-Off Place: On the north side of the school in two lanes - Pick-Up Time: Full day pick up time is 3:00 to 3:45 pm; on half days pick-up runs from 12:30 to 12:50 pm. - Put your numbered placard up in your dash, and your students will be walked to your car.
-Only parents with "red" cards and last names A-N may pick up and drop off on the north side of the school.
+- Enter campus: From Warner Rd. at the middle entrance.
+Proceed west towards Shell station, loop through covered parking and form two lines on the north side of the school. - Drop-Off Time: Between 7:40 and 8:00 am. - Drop-Off Place: On the north side of the school in two lanes - Pick-Up Time: Full day pick up time is 3:00 to 3:45 pm; on half days pick-up runs from 12:30 to 12:50 pm. - Put your numbered placard up in your dash, and your students will be walked to your car.
+Only parents with placards and last names A-N may pick up and drop off on the north side of the school.
 Exit Campus: On Warner Rd. through the middle entrance, right turns only.

-Cars that bring ACA Students Only-Last Name N-Z
+Cars that bring ACA Students Only- Last Name N-Z

-- Enter Campus: From Alma School Rd. - Drop-Off Time: 7:40 8:00 am - Drop-Off Place: On the East Side of the School at the Multipurpose Room - Pick-Up Time: Full day pick up time is 3:00 to 3:45 pm; on half days pick-up runs from 12:30 to 12:50 pm. - Put your numbered placard up in your dash, and your students will be walked to your car. - Exit Campus: On Warner Rd. through the back entrance.
+- Enter Campus: From Alma School Rd. - Drop-Off Time: 7:40 8:00 am - Drop-Off Place: On the East Side of the School at the Multipurpose Room - Pick-Up Time: Full day pick up time is 3:00 to 3:35 pm; on half days pick-up runs from 12:30 to 12:50 pm. - Put your numbered placard up in your dash, and your students will be walked to your car. - Exit Campus: On Warner Rd. through the back entrance.
 Right turns permitted only.